The Cook Gallery

 The Hill Gallery is a rotating exhibit gallery sponsored by Margaret C. Hill.
 New exhibits are installed every 2-3 months.

-As an addition to the exhibition, local structures and sculptures are all around Bloomington and Monroe County.
+As an addition to the exhibition Michaelangelos of Monroe (June 18 to October 12, 2019), local structures and sculptures are all around Bloomington and Monroe County.
 A.J.
 Gianopoulos, Exhibits Manager, takes you on a guided tour in this “Exhibition on Display-Michelangelos of Monroe.”

 The Rechter Gallery is a rotating exhibit gallery sponsored by Richard P. Rechter.
 New Exhibits are installed every 4-6 months.